Mathewnd/Astral/README.md

 ## Building

 The build process only needs xorriso, curl, zstd, fakeroot and bsdtar on the host.
+If you wish to use the ``make img`` option, you will need mtools.
 All other needed packages will be installed/built on the container.

 To build the project, run ``make``.
 This will create a file named ``astral.iso``